 Dublin is the biggest and best-known city in Ireland.
-There is plenty here that you would recognise from any modern capital.
-People looking for fun, looking after themselves and looking to eat well.
+There is plenty here that you would recognize from any modern capital.
+People are looking for fun, looking after themselves, and looking to eat well.
 Historic architecture and a literary personality work to keep Dublin unique.

-The centre bubbles with life.
-The economy is strong with a healthy supply of job opportunities, good schools, universities and some sophisticated stomping grounds.
+The center bubbles with life.
+The economy is strong, with a healthy supply of job opportunities, good schools, universities, and some sophisticated stomping grounds.
 No cravings for the finer things go unsatisfied here.

 A drawback for the fair city is that Dublin is an expensive place for a growing family.
 For those working in the capital who need more room, Greystones and Maynooth are pleasant towns within commuting distance.

 Above a Lough and beneath Cave Hill is an immensely underrated city, Belfast.

 The food scene is experimental, the pubs are storied, and live music is eternally in demand.

 For those with a sweet tooth, the main goal in Belfast is to get some heavenly honeycomb ice cream from Maud’s.

 For everyone else, there is a thriving financial services industry, investment from the tech sector, and a steady job market.
 Housing in Belfast is cheaper than the national average for the United Kingdom and significantly cheaper than in Dublin, with similar cosmopolitan benefits.

 Trendy areas around Stranmillis and the Botanic Gardens are favorites with young professionals.
 If you have more to spend, the Malone Road area and Holywood are attractive choices.

 Cork’s colorful streets are famous for their charming architecture, and the city offers a warm welcome.
 It’s a small city, more relaxed than Dublin and more budget-friendly with good access to stunning coastal paths.
 The university keeps things lively, and the city has its own cultural pulse.